ouassim-behlil/InvoiceDataExtractor/docs/index.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](../README.md#contributing) for details.
+To contribute:

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## License